muhameddgoda/BharatInternship/README.md

 The project applies three machine learning models—Logistic Regression, K-nearest Neighbors, and Decision Tree—to classify Iris species.
 The accuracy of each model is printed after training and evaluating on the test data.

-## Acknowledgements

-This project was inspired by and dedicated to LamisAbdullah, who has been a source of joy and inspiration.

 ## Contact

 For any questions or feedback, please reach out to the project collaborators.